Molly Crabapple hung out with teenage anarchists and sketched the Spanish protest.

 I learned this at Occupy Wall Street.
 We felt like we were building a new world in a concrete square until the NYPD cracked skulls and threw our mini-city in dump trucks.

 15M, the Spanish anti-austerity movement that began in May 2011, was in some ways the mother of Occupy.
 Eight million people (one out of six Spaniards) took to their city squares.
-Stephane Gruaso, a documentary filmmaker who rose to prominence during 15M, says "It was something I didn't recognize.
+Stephane Gruaso, a documentary filmmaker who rose to prominence during 15M, says "It was something I didn't recognise.
 Not a political party or a union, but different people talking.
 I stuck to it like to flypaper.
 We wanted the same things as those in Tahrir Square or Occupy Wall Street.
-A better world, a decent life. "
+A better world, a decent life."

 15M still lives in neighborhood assemblies, which do everything from buy food cooperatively, to resist foreclosures and pay protesters' legal bills.